gryf/boxpy/README.rst

 box.py
 ======

-Box.py is a simple automation tool meant to run Ubuntu, Fedora or Centos Stream cloud images on top of VirtualBox.
+Box.py is a simple automation tool meant to run Ubuntu, Fedora, Centos Stream or Debian cloud images on top of VirtualBox.

 What it does is simply download official cloud image, set up VM, tweak it up and do the initial pre-configuration using generated config drive.